‘The Black Sheep’ – £24.00 including postage to UK.

 The Westcountry Oriental, my very own, Black Sheep

-All families should have one, and over the last few years this little one-off has become a veritable leader in my small family of brushes.
-In fact I find it so versatile that except for larger squirrel mops I now use few others.
+All families should have one, and over the last few years this little one-off has become the leader in my small family of brushes.
+In fact I find it so versatile that except for larger squirrel mops I now rarely use another.

 Background / evolution

 A few years ago I was lent an old set of Chinese brushes.
 I enjoyed the characteristics of a couple, and in particular one which I eventually discovered to consist – apparently – of ‘goat hair’.

 In fact, goat hair in this context is often the Chinese description of sheep’s wool, and also often includes some other hair types (rabbit, pony, weasel – known equally confusingly as ‘wolf’) mixed in.

 Through experimentation I discovered a way of modifying a type of Chinese calligraphy brush to make it really work for me.
 In short I found the ideal size and then perfected a method of delicately ‘shearing’ the sheep in a particular way, and this brush is the result.
 In changing its shape the brush is given more ‘spring’, a finer point and a slightly shaggy belly.
 The resulting specimen, pictured here when damp, is unique.